 Oct 12, 2017, 12:00 PM, Posted by

 Psychologist Alia Crum’s research reveals that the way we think about our health can change our health outcomes.
-She explains the surprising, powerful ways in which mindsets influence health, and how we can use them to improve well-being.
+She explains the surprising ways mindsets influence health, and how we can use them to improve well-being.

 Three days before my regional gymnastics meet in Arkansas I landed awkwardly on a practice vault, clashing my inner ankle bones.
 The pain was excruciating—as was the prospect of an injury crushing my dream of competing nationally.
 I was determined to go on, so I decided to adopt the mindset that I could mentally overcome my physical injury.
 I diligently iced, taped and tended to it while visualizing myself making it to nationals in spite of the setback.